saleor/saleor-docs/docs/dashboard/configuration/products.md

 ### Adding Attributes and Variants

 Once you have created your Product Type and added tax and shipping information, click [[Save]] to create the new classification.
 An additional field will appear for adding Attributes and Variants to the Product Type.
-Press [[Save]] when you have created your new attribute or variant.
+Create the new attribute or variant and then click [[Save]].

 ### Removing a Product Type